The mental wellness story of one of our founders

 THE PRESSURE ISN'T THE PROBLEM, YOUR REACTIVITY IS

 I have seen many colleagues and competitors burn out and suffer.
 I aimed to find a way to avoid it.
-Hence rose my original interest to find out more about awareness studiesmental wellness, and psychology.
+Hence my original interest in finding out more about awareness studies, mental wellness, and psychology.
 This interest was always practical – I needed the hands-on skills to stay well as a planning expert and as an entrepreneur responsible for running my business.
 Besides keeping a calm and focused mindset, I also needed to calm others down by showing leadership.

 Besides leading a planning business, Kaur Lass has been moderating and organizing Conscious Initiative Conferences in partnership with Dr. Helena Lass.
 Photo by Madis Palm.